wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 1.0.9 =
+* Keyword Information has been made optional
+* Added the Keyword Research bar
+* Fixed article post error
+* Fixed issues for support and profile login

 = 1.0.8 =
 * Added the notification bar for Squirrly Live SEO Assistant
 * Added how many words to write for keyword density in Squirrly Live SEO Assistant